 People come to Great Falls to explore extreme sports (like white water rafting or rock climbing).
 There is a $200 fine if a park ranger catches you swimming or wading in the falls.
 The 30+ feet river currents are deep and deadly.
 A sign warns that “an average of seven people a year drown in this area …” It is posted near Overlook 1.

-Visitors also pursue hiking, kayaking and dog walking.
+Visitors also pursue hiking, kayaking, and dog walking.
 Family picnics are a big draw.
-But mostly people come to see the Great Falls.
+But most people come to see the Great Falls.